 (I did try high quality "linear" supplies as well.
 Just to mention it!)Further I'm running a special HW setup for the network as described in my related articles.

 All this IMO makes a very nice audio streamer base.
-Of course there are numerous other option out there.
+Of course there are numerous other options out there.

 Above setup is the result of several projects I ran (usually in public on DIY-Audio) over the years.

-I did also run high class USB DACs and PCs - just to mention where I'm coming from.
+I did also run high class USB DACs and PCs in the past - just to mention where I'm coming from.

-HW alone won't make a great transport though!!
+As mentioned, HW alone won't make a great transport!!
 It'll be a well chosen combination of HW and ...

 First you need to find the right operating system (OS).
 Meanwhile you'll find numerous

 OS images with special focus on audio.
-These you just copy to SD card and you'll - almost - be set.
+These images you just write to SD card and you'll - almost - be set.

 There are several feasible audio OS options for the RPI: